osrf/gazebo_tutorials/guided_i/tutorial5.md

       // Send the message
       pub->Publish(msg);

-      gazebo::common::Time::MSleep(1000);

       // Make sure to shut everything down. gazebo::client::shutdown();
     }
     ````

-1. Add a coupld line to the `CMakeLists.txt` file in your workspace, to
+1. Add a couple line to the `CMakeLists.txt` file in your workspace, to
    build the new `vel` program.

     ```